tyler24b33/ToDo/README.md

 has reminder method for futer implemtation

 # USER GUIDE

+How to run Application

+*NOTE
 TO use the application you need to have jdk verions 23+ and javafx sdk verion 24.0.1+ if ide doesn't add it autimatically

 To Use Using Intelij IDE
-make sure jd verison 23 is selected make sure git plugin is intstalled the using git clone the application then select main class ToDoApp and then click run button in top right
+1.) make sure jdk verison 23 is selected
+2.) make sure git plugin is intstalled
+3.) the using git clone the application by adding the url and selct clone 4.) then select main class ToDoApp and then click run button in top right

 TO use using netbeans
-download javafx sdk 24.0.1+ and add it to the libraries then run this command
+1.)download javafx sdk 24.0.1+ and unzip it
+2.) then in netbeans go to tolls then library the click new library button and name it like javafx or similar and select that library
+3.) then click add jar file and go to the directory where you unzipped the folder go into the sdk file then go into the library folder
+4.) select all the .jar files and click add and added it the the library class path. then click ok.